 Sam Oh is the Founder and CEO of Mountain Capital Management.
 He received a BS from the University of Pennsylvania’s Wharton School and an MBA from the Yale School of Management.
 Mr. Oh currently serves on the Board of Advisors for the Yale School of Management and the Squash Committee for the University of Pennsylvania.
 Greenwich, CT.

 Nan O’Neill is a current board member of the Carver Center, Port Chester, NY and is on the Steering Committee for The Taft School’s capital campaign.
 Rye, NY.

-Dave Talbott is the Director of Squash at Yale, where he has led the Bulldogs to three national championships.
-Prior to his arrival at Yale, Talbott was a professional squash player ranked as high as 12th in North America; he also served as secretary for the World Professional Squash Association.
-He is chair of the Squash Committee.
+Dave Talbott recently retired after 35 years as the Director of Squash at Yale, where he led the Bulldogs to three national championships.
+Prior to his arrival at Yale, Talbott was a professional squash player ranked as high as 12th in North America.
 Guilford, CT.

-Priya Trauber graduated from American University, followed by an MBA from the University of Pennsylvania.
+Priya Trauber graduated from American University and received an MBA from the University of Pennsylvania.
 Priya was the head of Women’s initiatives and Diversity Director at Morgan Stanley and an executive director at UBS.
-She serves on the Board of Greenwich Academy and chairs the Squash Haven Finance Committee.
+She has served on the Board of Greenwich Academy and is currently co-chair of the Squash Haven board.
 Greenwich, CT.